 The Audit Committee's charter describes the duties, responsibilities and skills required from its members as well as the terms of their nomination and dismissal and their relationship with the Board.
-The charter is attached to the Circular as Schedule "C" and is available on the website of the Corporation.
+The charter is attached to the Circular as Schedule "D" and available on the Web site of the Corporation.